miratronix/jopher/README.md

     Shortcut method for specifying only the failure callback in a `then`.
 This is exposed to javascript as `catch()`.
 * `Resolve(value interface{})` -
     Allows for manual resolving of the promise.
-This is exposed to javascript as `resolve()`.
 * `Reject(value interface{})` -
     Allows for manual rejecting of the promise.
-This is exposed to javascript as `reject()`.

 ## Examples